dwootton/Altair-Express/docsrc/index.rst

 Altair express is a high-level data visualization library to make interactive data analysis easier.
-In Altair Express (referred to as **alx**) creating an interactive chart can be done in one function call; however, users can customize the interactive behavior :ref:`interaction-typology`.
+In Altair Express (referred to as **alx**) creating an interactive chart can be done in one function call; however, users can customize the interactive behavior via :ref:`interaction-techniques`.
 To bridge the gap between the visualization and your analysis, we provide the ability to copy your interactions into pandas commands such as filter or group by.